Special Relativity -- Applications to astronomy and the accelerator physics: The Concept of Ordinary Space in Special Relativity

-Let us try to get an understanding of the relationship between the reference directions inside the inertial frame and the reference directions inside the accelerated frame.
-Such approach in our case of interest is based on the use of local (reference) light sources.
-We determine the reference directions perpendicular to the line motion in the inertial frame and the accelerated frame using two local light sources.
-In effect, one source should be stay at rest in the accelerated frame (Fig. \ref{B201}) while the second should be at rest in the accelerated frame (Fig. \ref{B204}).
-In other words, the reference electromagnetic axis in each frame is formed by an individual light beam.
-Of course, it is possible to find the space description on a more practical level than that of light beams.
-For instance, the reference axis in the earth-based frame may be formed by the gravitation field vector (e.g. a standard direction of plumb-line).
-The equivalence of all local physical frames of reference underlies the theory of relativity, so when the aberration angle emerges, it emerges in the same manner in all local physical reference systems.
-A comparison with a light clock might help here.
-When inertial observer looks at the light clock inside the accelerated frame, he sees that clock run slowly.
-Not only does this particular kind of clock run more slowly, but if the theory of relativity is correct, any other clock, operating on any principle whatsoever, would also appear to run slower.
+Let us examine the relationship between reference directions in the inertial frame and those in the accelerated frame.
+In the context of our study on the aberration of light, this approach relies on the use of local reference light sources.
+To define reference directions perpendicular to the motion in both frames, we employ two local light sources: one remains at rest in the accelerated frame, while the other is stationary in the inertial frame.
+In essence, the reference electromagnetic axis in each frame is established by an individual light beam.
+However, reference axes can also be defined using more practical methods than light beams.
+For example, in an Earth-based frame, the reference axis may be aligned with the gravitational field vector, such as the standard direction of a plumb line.
+The theory of relativity is founded on the equivalence of all local physical frames of reference within a single inertial frame.
+Consequently, when the aberration angle arises, it manifests identically across all local reference systems.